 What was it that made you want to become a lawyer?

-How would you define the culture at Inal Law Office?
+How do you define the culture at Kılınç Law & Consulting?

 Which women have inspired you the most?